prwt888/calc-2023B5PS0968G/README.md

 ## Installation

 No installation is required.
-Simply visit the hosted page to use the calculator.
+Simply visit the link mentioned above to the hosted page to use the calculator.
 For local use, clone the repository and open the `index.html` file in a web browser.

 ## Contributing